 Historic Beechworth has many attractions, with many festivals and events throughout the year.

 Beechworth to Yackandandah (22 km)

 - This section is also attractive with a mixture of bush and farmland and undulates up and down as it descends 240m down to Yackandandah.
-It has one of the steepest grades that were allowed for a broad gauge branch line, plus a bit of a roller coaster affect near Yackandandah due to not being on the original formation, so unless you are fit or have a fully charged e-bike riding down to Yackandandah is recommended.
+It has one of the steepest grades that were allowed for a broad gauge branch line, plus a bit of a roller coaster affect near Yackandandah due to not being on the original formation, so unless you are fit or have a fully charged e-bike, riding down to Yackandandah is not recommended.

 - From Beechworth station the general route of the old rail corridor is followed around the Lake Sambell Reserve.